Facebook Live Stream Tips & Tactics: Best Practices Guide for BroadcastersJanuary 25, 2018

 Your audience is already there.
 Simply put, Facebook is the most popular social media platform in the world.
 With over two billion monthly users and counting, about two-thirds of all U.S. adults are on the platform.
 Regardless of your organization and industry, the current and potential audiences you want to capture are already using Facebook as part of their daily lives.
 That’s why, in a recent study we conducted on Facebook Live streaming, reaching new followers and staying connected with existing ones were the’ top two goals of the video professionals we surveyed.

 The platform is purpose-built for engagement.
 Facebook Live offers built-in capabilities designed to attract and retain audiences.
-Viewers can comment on live videos and submit “Live Reaction” emojis that float across the screen to indicate when they’re happy, laughing, sad or angry about something the broadcaster is doing.
+Live viewers can comment on live videos and submit “Live Reaction” emojis that float across the screen to indicate when they’re happy, laughing, sad or angry about something the broadcaster is doing.
 These features allow hosts to interact with viewers in real time by responding to feedback and reactions and answering questions, creating an authentic two-way dialogue between viewer and broadcaster.

 It’s easy to track performance.
 Facebook Live offers an intuitive user interface for tracking the performance of live videos.
 See video metrics at a glance, so you can focus on the Facebook Live marketing tactics that really work for your audience.